jma1ice/newsletterr/readme.md

 * Added more debug messaging when sending emails
 * Pre-releases push to discord release channel
 * Contributions section added to about

- - - tautulli ra pull get libraries first - -
+* Tautulli recently added pull get libraries first to ensure all are captured
+* Tautulli recently added pulls music libraries
+* Fixed recipients text in view recipients modal in Email History so it is readable in dark mode

  - - fix everywhere days and # of items is hardcoded - -
  - - test api button - -
- - - email history view recips is not visible in dark mode - -
  - - mjml? - -
  - - syncerr button? - -